There’s no doubt about it – there are plenty of things to do in Toruń.

 The tower was constructed at the turn of the 14th century as one of many towers built in the city walls.

-Defenders of the city would hoist projectiles and scalding-hot liquids to the top floor of the tower to repel sieges.
+Defenders of the city would hoist projectiles and scalding-hot liquids to the top floor of the tower so they could be used to repel sieges.

 Done with gawping at the Leaning Tower, we headed north towards Copernicus Street (Ul.
 Mikołaja Kopernika).

-Heading east down Copernicus Street, it soon became apparent that Toruń gingerbread (Pierniki Toruńskie) really is an icon of Poland’s national cuisine:
+Heading east along Copernicus Street, it soon became apparent that Toruń gingerbread (Pierniki Toruńskie) really is an icon of Poland’s national cuisine:

 Toruń gingerbread has traditionally been presented as a gift by the city of Toruń to Polish leaders, Polish kings, artists and others regarded in high esteem in Polish society.